acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.6.0, which has:
+The latest stable version is 1.6.1, which has:

+* updated user guide theming using [Furo](https://github.com/pradyunsg/furo) Sphinx theme

+* other user guide enhancements including a new "command reference" page

+as well as the changes introduced in version 1.6.0:

 * easy installation via `pip`